 COVID-19 is not the only pandemic that the world is facing today.
 As businesses continue to work remotely, there is a surge in ransomware cases as cybercriminals are leveraging emerging gaps in enterprise security.
 This has led the enterprises to explore innovative concepts like air-gapped backups to safeguard their data assets.

 A research study mentions that in the third quarter of 2020, there has been an increase of 50% in the daily average of attacks as compared to the first half of 2020.
 Thousands of small and large organizations worldwide are being targeted by attackers who see this as an opportunity to lock user systems and extort money in return for users’ data and access to their systems.
 The attacks have become so successful, that they are claiming a new victim every 10 seconds, making ransomware the most lucrative attack method for cybercriminals.

 Backups have widely been touted as the antidote to ransomware attacks.
 And cybercriminals now are going a step further to identify and delete backup copies on endpoint systems, servers, and even NAS storage targets.
 Several new ransomware variants now have this additional built-in feature.

+Have you ever heard of an air gap backup?
 To prevent this newly opened threat vector, enterprises have started to explore offline backups.
 Essentially, offline backups, or what is commonly known as air-gapped storage today.
 These storages are electronically disconnected or isolated copies of your data that cannot be accessed via any network or electronic connection.
 This makes even the most sophisticated ransomware attack incapable of wiping off all the critical data.